oigbokwe73/AzureSQLDB-Api-Service/README.md

 5. **Reduced Development Time**
    - By removing the need for complex code, XenHey drastically reduces the time developers spend on integration tasks.
 The configuration-over-code model also means that non-developers can manage and adapt database connections, increasing productivity and agility across teams.

-# Dynamic configuration store wit h Endpoint support
+# Dynamic configuration store with Endpoint support

 ## Architecture Diagram